markwest1972/johnny_five_intro/exercises/02_simple_led_blink.md

         });
 3. Save the file.
-4. In the command prompt, navigate to the *johnny-five-intro root directory* and run the command "node simple_LED_blink.js".
+4. In the command prompt, navigate to your *johnny-five-intro root directory* and run the command "node simple_LED_blink.js".
 This will cause the LED next to Pin 13 on the Arduino UNO to blink at intervals of 500 milliseconds.
 5. To kill the process use Control C (on the Mac).
 6. Change the argument to the _myLed.blink_ statement and run the example again.

 ## Learning Summary ##

 In this section you setup up the Arduino UNO to work with Johnny-Five via the Firmata API.
-You also installed Johnny-Five locally (as opposed to globally) in your project using the npm package manager.
-Note that we'll use npm to install additional Node.js modules in later excercises.
+You also installed Johnny-Five locally (as opposed to globally) using the npm package manager.
+Note that we are going to use npm to install additional Node.js modules in later exercises.

-Arguably the most important part of this excercise is the introduction to the Johnny-Five DSL.
-The code did the following:
+Arguably the most important part of this exercise is the introduction to the Johnny-Five DSL.
+In ths example the code did the following:
 * Imported the Johnny-Five module.
 * Set up the Arduino UNO Board and waited for the Board to return a "ready" event before continuing.
 * Instantiated the LED Object (the LED connected to Pin 13 on the Arduino UNO) and provided methods for interacting with it.